Why Are Reviews Important?

 #3 Make it Easy – You should make it easy and convenient for patients to leave a review.
 For example:

-- You can place a public laptop in your office with your review websites bookmarked.
+- You can place a public laptop in your office with your review page bookmarked.

 - You can email patients a personal request for a review along with the direct link they need to use.